learn-co-curriculum/phase-4-rails-route-params-readme/README.md

 A breakdown of the dynamic route process flow is below:

-1. The `routes.rb` file takes in the request and processes it like normal, except this time it also parses the `3` as a **URL parameter** and passes it to the `CheesesController`.
+1. The `routes.rb` file takes in the request to `localhost:3000/cheeses/3` and processes it like normal, except this time it also parses the `3` as a **URL parameter** and passes it to the `CheesesController`.

 2. From that point, the controller action that you write will parse the `3` parameter and run a query on the `Cheese` model.